W1ldPo1nter/django-queryable-properties/docs/standard_features.md

 ```

 There are 4 options that can be used via constants (which in reality are functions, much like Django's built-in values
-for the `on_delete` option of `ForeignKey` fields), which can be directly imported from `queryable_properties`:
+for the `on_delete` option of `ForeignKey` fields), which can be imported from `queryable_properties.properties`:
 - `CLEAR_CACHE` (default): After the setter is used, a cached value for this property on the model instance is reset.
-  The next use of the getter will therefore execute the getter code again and then cache the new value.
+  The next use of the getter will therefore execute the getter code again and then cache the new value (unless the
+  property isn't actually marked as cached).
 - `CACHE_VALUE`: After the setter is used, the cache for the queryable property on the model instance will be updated
   with the value that was passed to the setter.
 - `CACHE_RETURN_VALUE`: Like `CACHE_VALUE`, but the *return value* of the function decorated with `@<property>.setter`